TootooniLab/TootooniLab.github/profile/README.md

 Hello everyone!
-I am an Undergraduate Student majoring in Biochemistry and Molecular Biology at Lincoln University Pa, and I’m currently working on this advanced development platform, GitHub, for Tootooni Lab, analyzing the uses and benefits that it can provide in an academic lab.
+I am an Undergraduate Student majoring in Biochemistry and Molecular Biology at Lincoln University,Pa, and I’m currently working on this advanced development platform, GitHub, for Dr.Tootooni's Lab, analyzing the uses and benefits that it can provide in an academic lab.
 Also, to determine how much more efficient it would make academic research.
 This project will be focused on the key features—Issues, Wiki and Branches, examining their uses and benefits in an academic lab.
+Though I am currently working on thiis project, I also have to opportunity to learn about everyone's research in the lab.....

 ## 6. Shawn Liu:
 ### Undergraduate Student Intern